This blog provides information for educational purposes only. Read our complete summary for more info.

 Mash Making Process

-Add 5.5 gallons of water to your sanitized brew pot.
-Because the mash won't be heated anywhere near pasteurization temperatures, you'll need to make sure that all brewing equipment has been thoroughly cleaned with an oxygen based cleaner (such as PBW or Oxyclean) and sanitized with an acid based sanitizer (such as star-san).
-You don't absolutely have to do this, but if you don't you risk bacterial infections - which could cause off-flavors and potentially even ruin your batch altogether by killing the yeast.
+We added 5.5 gallons of water to a sanitized brew kettle.
+Because the mash won't be heated anywhere near pasteurization temperatures, all brewing equipment should be thoroughly cleaned with an oxygen based cleaner (such as PBW or Oxyclean) and then sanitized with an acid based sanitizer (such as star-san) to make sure only yeast and sugar water ends up in the fermenter.

-Add 8 pounds of sugar to the pot.
-This should result in a starting gravity of about 1.058, which will produce a wash with a starting alcohol of 7.5% starting alcohol if it ferments all the way down to 1.00.
-It'd also be a good idea to add a pound of raisins to provide some nutrients for the yeast.
+We then added 8 pounds of sugar to the kettle.
+This resulted in a starting gravity of about 1.058, which produced a wash with a starting alcohol of 7.5%.

-While heating, stir the mixture of sugar, raisins, and water with a large brewers paddle or spoon until the sugar has completely dissolved.
+While the kettle was heating, we stirred the mixture of sugar and water with a mash paddle until the sugar had completely dissolved.

-After the sugar has completely dissolved and you are waiting for the mixture to reach temperature (70F), re-hydrate your yeast by following the instructions on the back of the yeast package.
+After the sugar had completely dissolved and while the temperature of the mixture was still heating up (70F), we rehydrated the yeast by following the instructions on the back of the yeast package.

-Once the temperature reaches 70 Fahrenheit, turn off the heat.
-Do not over-shoot 70F. because it could take quite a while for the mash to cool back down, depending on the temperature outside.
-Aerate by dumping back and forth between two buckets a few times and then dump into fermenter.
+Once the temperature reached (70F), we turned off the heat.
+We made sure not over-shoot (70F) because we did not want to have to wait for the mash to cool back down.
+We aerate by dumping the sugar mash back and forth between two sanitized buckets and then dumped it into the sanitzed fermenter.

 As we mentioned, this is more or less exactly how commercial vodka is made.
 The final product from this recipe wouldn't have much flavor, and the flavor it does have isn't likely to be good.
 That's why this recipe is most suitable for making a flavorless vodka, which would definitely get filtered.
-The final product from something like this would best be used in a lawnmower or as a base for making flavored alcohol such as apple pie moonshine.
-However, don't do that unless you're a licensed distiller.
+We used the final product as fuel for a lawnmower.